Debjit-cmd/Debjit-cmd/README.md

 ### 💻 About Me

 👋 Hi, I'm Debjit Saha
 🎓 I'm currently pursuing **B.Tech in Computer Engineering at KIIT University**

-🤝 I'm open to collaborating on innovative tech projects, open-source contributions, and creative problem-solving
+🛡️ I'm open to collaborating on innovative tech projects, open-source contributions, and creative problem-solving

-📫 How to reach me: debjitsaha241@gmail.com
+📬 How to reach me: [debjitsaha241@gmail.com](mailto:debjitsaha241@gmail.com)

-☕ I'm a full-stack web developer skilled in the **MERN stack** and currently exploring Devops.
+🪄 I'm a full-stack web developer skilled in the **MERN stack** and currently exploring **DevOps**

 ---
 ### 🛠️ Tech Stack & Tools